 Twenty colonies were tested for barcode integration using PCR and Sanger sequencing.
 Lysates were made by mixing a sample of each colony with 2μl Sterile DNA Free Water, 2μl 0.2M pH 7.4 Sodium Phosphate Buffer, 0.5 μl 5U/μl Zymoresearch zymolyase and incubated at 37°C for 25min and 95°C for 10 min, and stopped by adding 125μl of sterile DNA-free Water.
 To each lysed colony, two sets of primer pairs to verify the strain barcode-specific UP and DN tag - US2 and a sequence complementary to 5’ of the HO gene (5’HO); DS1 and a sequence complementary to the 3’ of the HO gene (3’HO), using the following program: 98°C for 30sec; 25 cycles of 98°C for 10sec, 59°C for 15sec, 72°C for 30sec; 72°C for 5min; 4°C forever.
 PCR reactions were performed using High Fidelity Phusion Master Mix (NEB) and analyzed using 4% gel electrophoresis to verify the presence of 263bp and 251bp bands.
 EXOSAP purification was performed on the PCR products by adding 10μl EXOSAP mix (0.025μl ExoI (0.5U), 0.1μl Antarctic Phosphatase (0.5U), 3.5μl 10X Antarctic Phosphatase Buffer, 6.375μl dH2O) to 25μl of PCR products and incubating at 37°C for 30min; 80°C for 20min, then diluting with 35μl of DNA-free H2O to stop the reaction.
 Diluted EXOSAP products were Sanger sequenced with the 5’HO seq and 3’HO seq primers to confirm the correct barcode construct.

-Creating A ‘Gold Standard’ Genotyped Set
+Creating a ‘gold standard’ genotyped set

 To create a ‘Gold Standard’ genotyped set, 40 progeny strains (19 MATa and 21 MATα) were subject to individual strain genotyping.
 For these 40 strains, and for an RY0148 isolate, the strain-specific UP and DN tags were also PCR amplified using two sets of primers and subject to Sanger sequencing as above.